 WB Auto -3 Red -6 Blue

 This is one that I’m still yet to try out properly properly.
-This is THE film simulation to use for night photography.
+This is THE Fujifilm JPEG setting to use for night photography.
 I’ve taken a few shots here and there (on trips to McDonald’s drive-thru for example) but I can’t wait to explore new cities at night with this dialled in.
 Hopefully I can emulate my inner Jonas Rask who’s urban night photography is second to none!
 This is Fuji X Weekly’s recipe with a slight change to the temperature of the white balance.

 FS Pro Neg Std

 Those eagle eyed readers will notice that, in my last post, I used two different black and white recipes; one with Acros Red and one with Acros Green.
 However, once I dialed this recipe in, there was no other black and white recipe that did it for me and it had to be in my collection of Fujifilm JPEG settings.
 The contrast is just perfect.
 I’ve used this for my travels and for wedding photography too (black and white JPEGs, RAW for colour).
 If you want to check out more images check out my posts ‘Fujifilm’s Acros Simulation In The Real World’ and my Monochrome Cities collection; Melbourne, Manchester and London.